 Coat health and natural coat shine reflect the health of your horse.
 Aloeride delivers exceptional coat shine without fail, it is one of several benefits that Aloeride is gaining a fabulous reputation for.
 Not just because it looks pretty, but because it protects.
 The header picture was taken on 28th January and shows you the amazing early-in-the-year, natural coat shine of a competition dressage horse.
 Beyond elbow grease (brushing), no trickery (grooming spray) was necessary for this photo, this very healthy coat shine happens routinely thanks to the right quantity and the unique spectrum of nutrients within Aloeride aloe vera.
 It is one of the reasons why Showing champions Loraine Homer and Katie Jerram use and like it.
+It is, hands down, the best skin supplement for horses.
 If you want to improve healthy coat for horses –no matter if you do this to win in a Show or Dressage Arena, or to help your horse stand up to midges, we hope that the detailed information in this page will help your horse.

 Skin works from the inside out